moeru-ai/airi-minecraft/README.md

 # ⛏️ Minecraft agent player for [アイリ (Airi)](https://airi.moeru.ai)

+> [!WARNING]
+>
+> As the PoC and initial implementation has been achieved, as well as since all the [`airi-minecraft`](https://github.com/moeru-ai/airi-minecraft) history of changes has been merged in to the meta repo of [`airi`](https://github.com/moeru-ai/airi) under [`services/minecraft`](https://github.com/moeru-ai/airi/tree/main/services/minecraft) directory with [`219407a`](https://github.com/moeru-ai/airi/commit/219407aacaaa8d371d7b916f040667fc4f77f474) commit, this repository will be archived and no longer maintained.
+>
+> If you wish to take a closer look on how we implemented it, please go to: [`services/minecraft`](https://github.com/moeru-ai/airi/tree/main/services/minecraft).
+>
+> This doesn't mean [アイリ (Airi)](https://airi.moeru.ai) was discontinued, we are still actively maintain and developing it to achieve out roadmap.
+As always, you are welcome to join us and contribute to [`airi`](https://github.com/moeru-ai/airi).

 > [!NOTE]
 >
 > This project is part of the [Project アイリ (Airi)](https://github.com/moeru-ai/airi), we aim to build a LLM-driven VTuber like [Neuro-sama](https://www.youtube.com/@Neurosama) (subscribe if you didn't!) if you are interested in, please do give it a try on [live demo](https://airi.moeru.ai).